blebrun001/COR-IPHES-viewer/README.md

 ---

 ## Testing & Quality Checklist
+- [ ] Use the taxonomy selectors (class → species) to filter specimens and confirm search results update.
+- [ ] Run a free-text search for anatomical elements; verify UBERON-linked labels/synonyms appear (requires OLS network access).
 - [ ] Load at least one dataset and confirm the model appears with textures.
 - [ ] Switch between projection modes and orbit modes.
 - [ ] Enable measurement mode, create/remove measurements, and export a screenshot.
 - [ ] Enter comparison mode, load a secondary model, and toggle scale normalisation.
 - [ ] Test clipping planes: enable, drag handles, reset.
 - [ ] Toggle each rendering option (textures, wireframe, lighting dimmer, scale reference).
+- [ ] Open the GBIF/CORA/UBERON external links for a specimen to confirm they resolve correctly.
 - [ ] Switch languages and verify translations update dynamically.
+- [ ] Toggle theme (dark, light, geek) and ensure viewer assets swap correctly.
+- [ ] Toggle screenshot background visibility in Options and confirm captures reflect the setting.
 - [ ] Resize the browser below 1024 px and confirm the sidebar toggle works.
 - [ ] Test the options dialog and ensure theme switching applies correctly.